 what's out there.
 This is why I would not want to be without any of these eleven in the end and why I feel it important that all eleven be cited in this posting.

 Nor would I view it as necessarily unfortunate were someone limited by circumstance

-to only one of the remaining five.
-After all, since all eight are not quite unflawed
+to only one of the remaining seven.
+After all, since all eleven are not quite unflawed

 old Fritz Busch (#1) is a potent performance that would win out over every other

 were it not for the cuts and the (occasionally) so-so sound.
 Still, its restoration